 The Golden Gate and Orpheum Theaters regularly feature the most popular Broadway musicals touring the country.
 Check Broadway SF to see what is playing during your visit.

-For one of a kind San Francisco musical experience, check out Mountain Play at the Cushing Memorial Amphitheatre.
-Mountain Play brings Broadway musicals to an outdoor theatre in the woods on Mount Tamalpais for an incredible theatre adventure.
+For a kind San Francisco musical experience, check out Mountain Play at the Cushing Memorial Amphitheatre.
+For an incredible theatre adventure, Mountain Play brings Broadway musicals to an outdoor theatre in the woods on Mount Tamalpais.

 See more of the world: 21 activity holiday adventures in Europe